-But, there’s a lot of confusion around what the standard is, what it requires, and whether or not it’s required by law.
+But, there's a lot of confusion around what the standard is, what it requires, and whether it's required by law.

-This article is designed to help clear up some common questions about NFPA 70E for anyone who needs to know more about this important workplace safety tool.
+This article is designed to help clear up some common questions about NFPA 70E for anyone who needs to know more about this important workplace safety standard.

 What Is NFPA 70E?

 NFPA 70E is a safety standard developed by the National Fire Protection Association (NFPA).

 It is one of many safety standards that the organization has developed, and many are labeled with the letters "NFPA", followed by a number and/or letter.

 NFPA 70E specifically deals with electrical hazards in workplaces.
 By outlining a series of "safe work practices," says the NFPA, 70E "helps companies and employees avoid workplace injuries and fatalities due to shock, electrocution, arc flash, and arc blast."

 NFPA 70E includes guidance and rules on the following:

 - Work practices and procedures.